Blog Nutrition Fat-Free Butter: What It Is And Why It’s Good For You

 Ghee

 Ghee is a type of clarified butter.
-It is made by simmering butter until all the water evaporates and only the milk solids and fat remain.
+It’s made by simmering butter until all the water evaporates and only the milk solids and fat remain.

-This process removes the lactose and casein from the butter, making it suitable for people with lactose intolerance.
+This process removes the lactose and casein from the butter, which makes it suitable for people with lactose intolerance.
 Ghee also contains butyrate acid, which has been shown to have anti-inflammatory effects (1).

-Ghee is still butter, however, and still contains a high amount of saturated fat.
+However, ghee is still butter and still contains a high amount of saturated fat.

 Plant-Based Butter

 Plant-based butter is made from plant oils, such as coconut oil or olive oil.
-It has a similar texture and taste to regular butter but is lower in saturated fat.
+It has a similar texture and taste to regular butter, but it’s lower in saturated fat.

 This type of butter also contains other healthy fats, such as monounsaturated fats and polyunsaturated fats (8).
 These types of fats may help lower LDL cholesterol levels and reduce the risk of heart disease.